The meaning of A.D. and B.C.

+Yes!
 In the 1800s, Christian history researchers taking a closer look at the Bible realized that they had the year of Jesus’ birth wrong.
 Because King Herod died in 4 BC, the birth of Jesus had to be about four to six years earlier than everyone had thought.

 As Europeans gradually conquered more and more of the world after 1500 AD, they brought their calendar with them.
 So people began to use the Christian calendar in Africa and India around 1500 AD, in North and South America a few years later, and in China and Japan only around 1900 AD, about a hundred years ago.

 Since many of you are asking, yes, P.M. is Latin too!
 It is an abbreviation of post meridiem, which means “after noon” in English.
 So P.M. is the hours after noon: 1 pm, 2 pm, etc.

 But even though this has a Roman name, it’s even less from ancient Rome than the BC-AD thing is.
 Roman time-keeping didn’t start over at noon: they ran 12 hours from dawn to dusk, and 12 hours from dusk to dawn.
 (Yes, that meant that daylight hours were shorter in the winter and longer in the summer!).

 Then medieval clocks mostly had all 24 hours on the clock face, so the bottom number was 12 and the top was 24.